 - Adaptation Dye-Job: Yakko is blonde in the manga, but has brown hair in the anime except for the OP.

-- Anime Hair and You Gotta Have Blue Hair: And HOW.
-This is a manga of The Eighties, after all.
+- Anime Hair: And HOW.
+This is a manga of The '80s, after all.
 Particularly noticeble are Go's blond and red hair as well as Satomi's lilac long hair.

 - Bowdlerize: As mentioned, the anime toned down the sexual themes.
 It's not just about Sheila; the anime rendition of Satomi's first scene cuts out the allusions to him apparently working in a gay bar.
 (It's not necessarily the case, but Yakko seems to believe it quite firmly at first.)